 7. EU Settlement Scheme closes

-On the 30th June 2021, the EU Settlement Scheme closes to applicants, and new right to work checks will be introduced.
-Although there is no legal obligation for employers to communicate the EU Settlement Scheme to workers, those eager to retain members of their UK-based workforce who are EU citizens would do well to remind employees of the deadline.
-Employers should note that an offer for employment or continued employment cannot be dependent on an individual having applied for settled status.
+On the 30th of June 2021, the EU Settlement Scheme closes to applicants.
+New right to work checks will also be introduced.
+There is no legal obligation for employers to communicate the EU Settlement Scheme to workers.
+However, employers who want to retain EU citizens in their UK-based workforce should remind employees of the deadline.
+Employers should note that an offer for employment or continued employment cannot depend on an individual having applied for settled status.

 From 30th June onwards, the new immigration rules for recruiting people outside the UK will apply.
 That means job applicants will not be able to rely on their EU passport or their identity card as proof of right to work in the UK.
 Instead, they will need to provide proof of appropriate visa or status under the EU Settlement Scheme.
 If you have any concerns about your existing Right to Work checking processes or compliance with the points-based immigration system, it’s worth consulting with a specialist lawyer as early as possible.